-Your Model 8560/8660 endpoint has three basic types of buttons in addition to a display and a Message Indicator lamp.
+Your endpoint has two basic types of buttons in addition to a display and a Message Indicator lamp.

-- Dialpad buttons: Allow you to enter numbers and letters. - Feature buttons: Provide quick access to various telephone and voice mail features. - Liquid Crystal Display (LCD) menu buttons: Allow you to scroll through displays and make selections based on the active feature.
+- Dialpad buttons: Allow you to enter numbers and letters. - Feature buttons: Provide quick access to various telephone and voice mail features.

 NOTE: This is the default configuration.
 Your buttons may have been programmed differently.
 If you are uncertain about the configuration, ask your system administrator.